mitogen-hq/mitogen/docs/ansible.rst

 Interpreter Recycling
 ~~~~~~~~~~~~~~~~~~~~~

-To prevent accidental DoS, the extension stops creating persistent interpreters
+The extension stops limits the number of persistent interpreters in use.
+When
-after the 20th interpreter has been created.
-Instead the most recently created
-interpreter is shut down to make room for any new interpreter.
-This is to avoid
+the limit is reached, the youngest interpreter is terminated before starting a
-situations like below from triggering memory exhaustion by spawning a huge
+new interpreter, preventing situations like below from triggering memory
-number of interpreters.
+exhaustion.

 .. code-block:: yaml